A Figure from the Common Lot

 He had forgotten his resolve.

-He was famished.
-Free of cover, he noticed now the air steeped in the smell of onions, chicken fat, coffee.
+He noticed, free of cover, the air steeped in the smell of onions, chicken fat, coffee.
 His day had been miserable.
-The family had eaten their supper, fed Ebrach his…but left the unwanted companion alone in the dark.
+The family had eaten their supper, fed Ebrach his…but left the unwanted companion to starve, alone in the dark.

-One of these letters he knew by heart.
+One of these letters, Honoré knew by heart.
 (Some of its phrases, it was true, he knew only by heart, and had not quite got their meaning.)
-He reviewed Tweedloe’s intelligence, red-faced in the unlighted room, but with no reason to suppose Ebrach would gain ground from learning another of his secrets―Ebrach was beyond his reach already.
-Yet Honoré felt a small storm within, a feeling he could not name, a torsion…something proud, and desolate, and angry, when he thought of Ebrach’s, or anyone’s, knowing what Anne had done to him.
+He reviewed Tweedloe’s intelligence, red-faced in the unlighted room, but with no reason to suppose Ebrach would gain further ground learning another of his secrets―Ebrach was beyond his reach already.
+Yet he felt a small storm within, a feeling he could not name, a torsion…something proud, and desolate, and angry, when he thought of Ebrach’s, or anyone’s, knowing what Anne had done to him.

 However, he had no choice.
-He would, though with chagrin, accept this natural consequence of Ebrach’s friendship.
+He would with chagrin accept this natural consequence of Ebrach’s friendship.
 He found the knob, twisted it; at once, footsteps approached.
 Someone rapped at the door’s other side.
 Honoré backed into the shadows.

 “Mr. Gremot, have you left your bed?
 May I render you any assistance, sir?”